Transitions of bifurcation diagrams of a forced heteroclinic cycle: The object of study

 The dynamics of maps similar to \eqref{map_G} has been studied in the literature in several contexts, either physical or biological, emphasising the role of different parameters.
-In the context of the May--Leonard system the authors of \cite{DT3, TD1} have explored the cases $\delta \gtrsim 1$ and $\delta\gg1$.
+In the context of the May--Leonard system, the authors of \cite{DT3, TD1} have explored the cases $\delta \gtrsim 1$ and $\delta\gg1$.

-In the weakly attracting case $\delta \gtrsim 1$ for the May--Leonard system they found in \cite{DT3, TD1} saddle-node bifurcations and frequency locked solutions.
+In the weakly attracting case ($\delta \gtrsim 1$), for the May--Leonard system Dawes and Tsai found in \cite{DT3, TD1} saddle-node bifurcations and frequency locked solutions.
 Their proof is based on an equivalence to the model of a damped pendulum with constant torque.
 If $\omega \ll 1$ an invariant torus has been found using the Afraimovich Annulus Principle.
-These results have been refined in \cite{LR18} where it is shown the existence of a line of Bogdanov--Takens bifurcations in the space $(T, k, \gamma)$, where $k<1$ and $T$ is the period of a periodic point of \eqref{map_G}.
+These results have been refined in \cite{LR18} where it is shown that there exists a line of Bogdanov--Takens bifurcations in the space $(T, k, \gamma)$, where $k<1$ and $T>0$ is the period of a periodic point of \eqref{map_G}.

-In the strongly attracting case ($\delta \gg 1$) the authors of \cite{ DT3, TD1} proved an equivalence to a family of circle maps if $\omega \gg 1$ and chaos when $\omega \approx 0$.
-These results have been refined in \cite{Rodrigues_SIAM} where it is shown that for values of the amplitude of the periodic forcing in a set of positive Lebesgue measure the dynamics are dominated by strange attractors with fully stochastic properties.
+In the strongly attracting case ($\delta \gg 1$), the authors of \cite{ DT3, TD1} proved an equivalence to a family of circle maps if $\omega \gg 1$ and chaos when $\omega \approx 0$.
+These results have been refined in \cite{Rodrigues_SIAM} where it is shown that, for values of the amplitude of the periodic forcing in a set of positive Lebesgue measure, the dynamics is dominated by strange attractors with fully stochastic properties.
 The proof is performed by using the Wang and Young's theory of rank-one strange attractors \cite{WY2003}.
 The attracting case with $k<1$ and $\omega \rightarrow +\infty$ was also discussed in \cite{LR23.1, TD1}.

 Here we formalize what is meant by ``\emph{weakly}'' and ``\emph{strongly''} attracting cases and we extend the bifurcation analysis started in \cite{LR18} to the cases $k \geq 1$ and $k=0$.
 Our focus is on the analysis of the transitions between the different bifurcation diagrams according to the parameters $\gamma$ and $\delta$.